oddbird/oddleventy/content/blog/2021/support-unknown.md

-When new properties and values are added to CSS, browsers don't need to update anything -- the new tests can be written in the existing syntax, and even legacy browsers give us the proper answer.
+When new properties and values are added to CSS, browsers don't need to update anything -- the new tests can be written in the existing syntax, and even legacy browsers give us the proper answer
+(as long as they understand the basics of `@supports`).

 But sometimes we need to test CSS features that are not based on a property/values pair.